Shenghongzhong/founder-and-coder/README.md

 ## Overview

-The aim of the repository is to organise all required projects at Founder&Coder.
+The aim of the repository is to organise all required projects for the application at Founder&Coder.
 However, the entire repository will contains all projects folders.
 Each project folders consists of code and relevant assets.
+This document contains vision and associated projects.

 ## Vision